 Star Wars Squadrons HOTAS Confirmed

 As for Star Wars: Squadrons HOTAS support, the same page confirms the game supports “controller, joystick, and hands on throttle-and-stick (HOTAS)” with more specifics arriving later down the line.
-Those looking for the ultimate immersive experience in VR will likely want to play this way; it completely transformed the Ace Combat 7 PSVR experience when that released last year.
+As it turns out, HOTAS support is PC only for now.
+Those looking for the ultimate immersive experience in VR will likely want to play this way.
 With a single-player campaign and multiplayer modes, we’re hoping Squadrons reaches the same bar.

 The first gameplay for the game will be shown at the EA Play digital event on June 18th at 4pm PT.
 Needless to say, we’ll be tuning in.

 Star Wars: Squadrons also arrives on PS4, Xbox One and traditional PC screens on October 2nd.
 Want to see other cool PSVR, PC VR and Oculus Quest games?
 Check out the Upload VR Showcase: Summer Edition taking place at 9am PT today!

 Correction 7/9/20: According to an EA Community Manager on Reddit, HOTAS support is only “confirmed” for PC at this time, with “nothing to share beyond that at this time”.